bobalob/Azure-VM-Snapshots/README.md

     C:\> . .\AzureSnapFunctions.PS1

-Create a New snapshot for all VHDs in a VM
+Create a New snapshot for all VHDs in a VM (VM Should be powered down)

-    C:\> Create-AzureRMVMSnap -VMName MyVM
+    C:\> New-AzureRMVMSnap -VMName MyVM

 View the snapshots for all VHDs on a VM